Limit and Stop Orders Explained

 Why are Stop and Limit Orders so Useful?

 It is important to implement limit and stop orders as a risk management tool.
-In this way, it eliminates the need for an investor to enter their account daily to monitor how their stocks/trades are doing.
-This is convenient especially when you cannot be in front of your platform for extended periods of time.
+This reduces the need for an investor to enter his/her account daily and monitor their positions.

-These events generally take all investors by surprise, however, having your trades safely in check will either lock in your set profit or close your position should the event take your trades in a turn for the worst.
+Stop and limit orders will come in great use when there are major market events that can occur at an instant.
+These events generally take all investors by surprise; however, having your trades safely in check will either lock in your set profit or close your position, should the event take your trades in a turn for the worst.

 In the event that you are on your platform when a major event strikes the economy, the limit or stop order will be executed faster than any manual action.